 The leaves of the Amaranthus contain a wide range of minerals, including calcium.
 This makes amaranthus a superfood in terms of boosting bone strength and preventing osteoporosis.

-The high fiber content in amaranthus results in smooth digestion of food and facilitates an efficient absorption of minerals.
+The high fiber content in amaranthus results in smooth digestion of food and facilitates efficient absorption of minerals.
 Amaranthus being gluten-free is an alternative to a grain source and can also prevent Celiac’s disease.

 Amaranthus contains oils and phytosterols that have been observed to lower down cholesterol levels, including LDL.
 The phytonutrients, fiber, and vitamins present in amaranthus help to regulate blood pressure.
 This makes it an excellent heart-healthy food alternative.